 Provide treatment and case management services to all persons with TB disease.

-Contact investigation, to find and evaluate persons for latent TB infection who have had exposure to a person with TB disease, provide screening, examination, chest x-ray's, medical evaluations, and treatment as appropriate.
+Conduct investigations, to find and evaluate persons for TB infection who have had exposure to a person with TB disease, provide screening, examination, chest x-ray's, medical evaluations, and treatment as appropriate.

 Conduct targeted screening of persons as high risk for TB disease or latent TB infection.